International Trade Mark Applications

 There are some circumstances where filing a trade mark application directly in countries of interest may be a better option than filing a Madrid Protocol international trade mark application so it is important to obtain the advice of a trade marks attorney prior to seeking international trade mark protection.

 About to file an international trade mark application?

-If you would like advice on how to protect your brand whether in Australia or internationally, please call us on (02) 9264 6716.
+If you would like advice on how to protect your brand whether in Australia or internationally, please send us a message.